Whole Earth Forecaster home

 My first years at the University of Nebraska were not much different from high school.
 As with most, I was uncertain of a career choice.
 I started in Journalism to prepare for entering my father's advertising business.
 Not that advertising isn't exciting and monetarily rewarding, but somehow I knew I wouldn't be happy in the advertising business.
 If there's such a thing as a born-again scientist, I think I experienced it on a December day in 1973.

-I was waiting for a plane connection in the Denver airport on my way back from visiting my brother, Jeff, and his wife, Kris, for Christmas.
-He graduated from the U.S. Naval Academy in 1972, and was stationed in San Diego.
+I was waiting for a plane connection in the Denver airport on my way back from visiting my brother for Christmas.
+He had just graduated from the U.S. Naval Academy and was stationed in San Diego.
 I strolled into the magazine store and was looking for something to read when I spotted one, lone, paperback manual on how to cast horoscopes.
 I thought it might be fun.
 So I thumbed through it.
 I liked the order and the exactness of it.
 It seemed like, right then and there, I picked up where I'd left off four years ago in junior high.
 It turned on my scientific interests again.
 I knew it instinctively as I read the first page.
-The order, reliability, exactness, and predictability of planetary movements dominated my every thought for the next seven years of my life.
+The order, reliability, exactness, and predictability of planetary movements dominated my every thought.
 I quit the university in 1976 with one semester left until graduation.
 I knew what I wanted to do and another semester to wait was too long.
 Looking back, I guess quitting school was a statement to myself of how sure I was of where I was going.
 An education is certainly a very good thing and I'm grateful for it.
 I learned great skills in college, writing, liberal arts and some science and business which would help me in my journey.
 But I knew that what I found would take me on a different road, a road where a degree in Journalism was just not necessary.